Tithes & Alms

 -

 The Law of the Commandments (including the statutes and judgments) were given so that a man may live, be well, and prolong his days by doing them.
-They ensure life and good if a man chooses life to do them.
+They ensure life and are good if a man chooses to do them.

+See, I have set before thee this day life and good, and death and evil; 16 In that I command thee this day to love Ahayah thy Alahayim, to walk in his ways, and to keep his commandments and his statutes and his judgments, that thou mayest live and multiply: and Ahayah thy Alahayim shall bless thee in the land whither thou goest to possess it.
 19 I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live: 20 That thou mayest love Ahayah thy Alahayim, and that thou mayest obey his voice, and that thou mayest cleave unto him: for he is thy life, and the length of thy days: that thou mayest dwell in the land which Ahayah sware unto thy fathers, to Abraham, to Isaac, and to Jacob, to give them.

 -

 Ahayah didn't speak with Israel about burnt offerings and sacrifices at the first when He brought them out of Egypt.
-He first commanded Israel to obey his voice and walk in his commandments so things would be well unto them when He first brought them out.
+He first commanded Israel to obey His voice and walk in His commandments so things would be well unto them when He first brought them out.

+So Moses brought Israel from the Red sea, and they went out into the wilderness of Shur; and they went three days in the wilderness, and found no water.
 25 And he cried unto Ahayah; ... there he made for them a statute and an ordinance, and there he proved them, 26 And said, If thou wilt diligently hearken to the voice of Ahayah thy Alahayim, and wilt do that which is right in his sight, and wilt give ear to his commandments, and keep all his statutes, I will put none of these diseases upon thee, which I have brought upon the Egyptians: for I am Ahayah that healeth thee.

 -

-Leviticus 4:1, 3
+Leviticus 4:1, 3, 7-12

-And the priest shall put some of the blood upon the horns of the altar of sweet incense before Ahayah, which is in the tabernacle of the congregation; and shall pour all the blood of the bullock at the bottom of the altar of the burnt offering, which is at the door of the tabernacle of the congregation.
+And Ahayah spake unto Moses, saying, 2 Speak unto the children of Israel, saying, If a soul shall sin through ignorance against any of the commandments of Ahayah concerning things which ought not to be done, and shall do against any of them:...3 If the priest that is anointed do sin according to the sin of the people; then let him bring for his sin, which he hath sinned, a young bullock without blemish unto Ahayah for a sin offering.
+7 And the priest shall put some of the blood upon the horns of the altar of sweet incense before Ahayah, which is in the tabernacle of the congregation; and shall pour all the blood of the bullock at the bottom of the altar of the burnt offering, which is at the door of the tabernacle of the congregation.
 8 And he shall take off from it all the fat of the bullock for the sin offering; the fat that covereth the inwards, and all the fat that is upon the inwards, 9 And the two kidneys, and the fat that is upon them, which is by the flanks, and the caul above the liver, with the kidneys, it shall he take away, 10 As it was taken off from the bullock of the sacrifice of peace offerings: and the priest shall burn them upon the altar of the burnt offering.
 11 And the skin of the bullock, and all his flesh, with his head, and with his legs, and his inwards, and his dung, 12 Even the whole bullock shall he carry forth without the camp unto a clean place, where the ashes are poured out, and burn him on the wood with fire: where the ashes are poured out shall he be burnt.

 Leviticus 4:13-14, 16, 20-21